hyper-neutrino/java-public/programs/ball-simulator/README.md

 The character `^` sets a ball's direction to `0` and makes it begin levitating.

-The characters `<` and `>` "inject" the ball's value into whatever is to its left/right.
+The characters `←`, `→`, and `↔` "inject" the ball's value into whatever is to its left/right/left and right.
 Essentially, if a ball with value `X` reaches a control operator with metadata `X`, the operator will do nothing.
 This allows for condition statements, albeit rather confusing.
 The ball whose value was used is then destroyed.

 `↑` and `↓` increment/decrement a ball's value.